-Last Updated June 2021 by Crystallace
+Last Updated February 2022 by Crystallace

-The best way to ensure that both your client and you are protected during this process of working as a virtual assistant is to have a virtual assistant agreement.
+The best way to ensure that both you and your business are protected during this process of working with a virtual assistant is to have a virtual assistant agreement.

-This agreement will provide a list of services to be rendered, deadlines for each project or task, and agreed rate of pay for each task or a flat rate price based on services to be rendered.
+The best virtual assistant agreement will provide a list of services to be rendered, deadlines for each project or task, and agreed rate of pay for each task or a flat rate price based on services to be rendered.

-Include Rate of Pay
+Rate of Pay